yonatanrozin/Mqtt-Car/README.md

 # Mqtt-Car Prototype
 A wireless, remote-controlled car that is controlled from anywhere via an online controller.
-A VERY in-depth look into the programming process can be found [here](https://wp.nyu.edu/yonatanrozin/mqtt-car/)!
+A VERY in-depth look into the programming process can be found on [my blog](https://wp.nyu.edu/yonatanrozin/mqtt-car/)!
-A look into the fabrication process can be found [here](https://wp.nyu.edu/yonatanrozin/fabricating-a-toy-car/).
+A look into the fabrication process can be found on [my blog](https://wp.nyu.edu/yonatanrozin/fabricating-a-toy-car/) as well.

 ## Introduction